GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/dev_env/coding_standard.md

 ## Primitive Types

-The known-width primitive types in C99, defined in <stdint.h> should be used in preference to the implementation-defined types of earlier standard.
-For example, use "int32_t" rather than "int".
+The known-width primitive types in C99, defined in `<stdint.h>`, should be used in preference to the implementation-defined types of earlier standards.
+For example, use `int32_t` rather than `int`.

 ## CheriABI compatibility

 This section will expand to cover coding rules that are required for compatibility with the Cambridge team's CheriABI and modified LLVM.

 1. Do not cast pointers.
-2. If you absolutely must cast a pointer to an integer type, then you must cast to "intptr_r", defined in C99's <stdint.h>
+2. If you absolutely must cast a pointer to an integer type, then you must cast to `intptr_r`, defined in C99's `<stdint.h>`.

 ## Style and Formatting